 What about us?

 One of Arctic Shores’ New Year resolutions this year is to increase our social impact activities.
-So far, we try and give back to candidates through the career guidance report they receive upon taking our pre-hire assessment, and by partnering with great charities such as Career Ready.
+So far, we try and give back to candidates through the career guidance report they receive upon taking our psychometric assessment, and by partnering with great charities such as Career Ready.
 We plan to increase our social impact efforts and do even more through 2019.